nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## Storage
 The TAskmaster stores the running list of students and sessions automatically to JSON files when they are updated.
+This means that your data is saved even if the app is not shutdown with the `exit` command.

 **Student data** is stored in `data/taskmaster.json` **Session data** is stored in `data/session_list.json`